covid19-hg/covid19hg/src/pages/about/index.md

 All participants in the initiative will collaborate following the principle of collaboration outlined in the *principle of collaboration* section.
 Studies are invited to share individual-level data or results summary statistics.
 More information about data sharing is provided [here](https://www.covid19hg.org/data-sharing/).

-Following the analysis described in the analysis plan, we run weekly iterations of the analysis and make the summary statistics results publicly available via an association browser which will be hosted on the website [here](https://www.covid19hg.org/results/).
+Following the analysis described in the analysis plan, we run periodical iterations of the analysis and make the summary statistics results publicly available via an association browser which will be hosted on the website [here](https://www.covid19hg.org/results/).

 The code to perform the analysis will also be made publicly available [here](https://github.com/covid19-hg)